 [00:24:26] Patrick O’Keefe: What are some of your favorite stories of creative work that has come from your communities that you’ve been interacting with in some way, or your both in the campaign or take it to another level?

-[00:26:11] Patrick O’Keefe: You’re welcome to use the second example but I get it.
-When I think about things that I’m most proud of my community, it’s like numbers are cool, numbers help us keep our jobs, [chuckles] does that makes sense?
-I have a community [unintelligible 00:26:23] for 17 years, what do we do, will we celebrate at certain milestones, someone was like, “I was deployed overseas, and I checked this forum every morning and it kept me going.”
+[00:26:11] Patrick O’Keefe: You’re welcome to use the second example, but I get it.
+When I think about things that I’m most proud of in my community, it’s like numbers are cool.
+Numbers help us keep our jobs, [chuckles] to some extent.
+I have a community I managed for 17 years, what do we do, will we celebrate at certain milestones, someone was like, “I was deployed overseas, and I checked this forum every morning and it kept me going.”
 That’s the kind of stuff that is the real stuff that actually makes us happy to sort through the rest, that filters into our job.

 [00:27:56] Patrick O’Keefe: That makes sense.
 You don’t want to get too high on your own supply.

 [00:28:03] Patrick O’Keefe: I’m in LA, so I smell a lot of stuff walking through the hallways of the apartment buildings, and things around here.
-That’s [unintelligible 00:28:11] my grandfather also had a saying he liked to throw around a lot which was, “Self-praise stinks” so I can appreciate that.
+That’s definitely true.
+My grandfather also had a saying he liked to throw around a lot which was, “Self-praise stinks” so I can appreciate that.
 We’ll include links to the doc and to that other project in the channels as well.

 [00:30:18] Patrick O’Keefe: Zack, thank you so much for being on the show.
-I really enjoyed talking with you and I appreciate to share all of this with us.
+I really enjoyed talking with you and I appreciate you sharing all of this with us.